aroaminggeek/HTML5Up-Striped-Middleman/README.md

 It may not be pretty, but the theme creation is part of my effort to learn more Ruby.

+A customizable `sidebar.html` (& `nav.html`).
+Optional "Featured Image" for posts
+Social sharing for posts (e.g., readers -- or you -- can share posts to twitter, facebook, reddit, email et al).

 Several options configurable in `data/site.yml`:
 * Site URL (*because it makes my poor code work with the social sharing options and I'm okay with that*)